Eric Kurlander

 Biography

-Kurlander's other books include two edited volumes, Revisiting the ‘Nazi Occult': Histories, Realities, Legacies, co-edited with Monica Black (Camden House, 2015) and Transcultural Encounters between Germany and India: Kindred Spirits in the 19th and 20th Centuries, co-edited with Joanne Miyang Cho and Douglas McGetchin (Routledge, 2014).
-His second monograph, Living With Hitler: Liberal Democrats in the Third Reich (Yale University Press, 2009), illuminates the ways in which German liberals negotiated, resisted, and in some ways accommodated the Third Reich.
-His first book, The Price of Exclusion: Ethnicity, National Identity, and the Decline of German Liberalism, 1898-1933, appeared in 2006.
-He has published articles in leading journals, including Central European History, German History, and The Journal of Contemporary History, and held research and writing fellowships from the Fulbright Foundation; Alexander von Humboldt Foundation; the German Historical Institute; the German Academic Exchange Service; the Krupp Foundation; and Harvard University's Program for the Study of Germany and Europe.
+Kurlander's other books include three edited volumes, German-Speaking Jewish Refugees in Asia, 1930-1950: Shelter from the Storm?
+(Routledge, 2025), co-edited with Joanne Miyang Cho and Douglas McGetchin, Revisiting the ‘Nazi Occult': Histories, Realities, Legacies, co-edited with Monica Black (Camden House, 2015) and Transcultural Encounters between Germany and India: Kindred Spirits in the 19th and 20th Centuries, co-edited with Joanne Miyang Cho and Douglas McGetchin (Routledge, 2014).
+His second monograph, Living With Hitler: Liberal Democrats in the Third Reich (Yale University Press, 2009), illuminates the ways in which German liberals negotiated, resisted and in some ways accommodated the Third Reich.
+His first book, The Price of Exclusion: Ethnicity, National Identity and the Decline of German Liberalism, 1898-1933, appeared in 2006.
+He has published articles in leading journals, including Central European History, German History, The Journal of Genocide Studies and The Journal of Contemporary History and held research and writing fellowships from the National Endowment for the Humanities; Fulbright Foundation; Alexander von Humboldt Foundation; the German Historical Institute; the German Academic Exchange Service; the Krupp Foundation; and Harvard University's Program for the Study of Germany and Europe.

-At Stetson, Kurlander has received the William Hugh McInery Award for Excellence in Teaching, the Hand Award for Excellence in Research and Creative Activity, and contributed to the university in numerous leadership roles.
-He has served as Chair of the History Department, Chair of the Sociology and Anthropology Department, Chair of the Professional Development Committee, Chair of the Arts & Sciences Tenure and Promotion Committee, and Chair of the Faculty Finance and Budget Committee as well as multiple terms on the Faculty Senate.
-His current projects include a textbook, Modern Germany: A Global History (under contract with Oxford University Press) and a monograph, Before the Final Solution: A Global History of the Nazi “Jewish Question”.
-In his free time, Kurlander enjoys parenting, reading, travel, sports, and popular culture.
+At Stetson, Kurlander has received the William Hugh McEniry Award for Excellence in Teaching, the Hague Award for Excellence in Teaching in the Liberal Arts and the Hand Award for Excellence in Research and Creative Activity.
+He has also served as Chair of the History Department, Chair of the Sociology, Anthropology, and Public Health Department, Vice Chair of the Faculty Senate and Chair of the Academic Affairs Committee, Chair of the Professional Development Committee, Chair of the Arts & Sciences Tenure and Promotion Committee, Chair of the Faculty Finance and Budget Committee, and Co-Chair of the Task Force on Academic Freedom and Freedom of Expression, among a number of other leadership roles.
+His current projects include an edited volume, The Routledge History of Global Nazism (under contract) and a monograph, Before the Final Solution: A Global History of the Nazi “Jewish Question”, 1919-1941.
+In his free time, Kurlander enjoys reading, travel, sports and popular culture.

 More About Eric Kurlander